digiaonline/lumen-contentful-sync/README.md

 Done, synchronized 300 entries
 ```

+### New Relic middleware

+If you use New Relic to monitor your application you will probably notice that all Contentful webhooks are lumped
+together as a single transacation (since they all use the same URL/route).

+However, if you apply the
+`Digia\Lumen\ContentfulSync\Http\Middleware\NewRelicMiddleware` middleware to your route, transactions will be named
+`topic@contentType`, e.g. `ContentManagement.Entry.publish@article`.
+This allows you to single in on particularly slow
+webhooks.

 ### Asynchronous processing

 In your service provider implementation you can specify an instance of `Illuminate\Contracts\Queue\Queue` to inject